 My father’s parents left North Carolina as teenagers to seek the very obvious better opportunity in New York than in a state where the Ku Klux Klan and lynching and Jim Crow oppression was simply a way of life.
 And the parents of the brothers and sisters of my father’s generation also journeyed to Chicago, Los Angeles, and Pittsburgh and anyplace but the former Confederate states.
 And my father and his generational brothers and sisters did not simply endure the ubiquitous discrimination and prejudice outside and within the South, they prevailed.

 And these black members of the Greatest Generation also raised a generation of sons and daughters who were taught and trained and encouraged to seize opportunities that never existed.
 These sons and daughters went to colleges and universities.
-These sons and daughters became lawyers and doctors and governors and mayors – and most importantly they became mothers and fathers determined to fulfill the dreams of all who came before.
+These sons and daughters became lawyers and bankers and doctors and entrepreneurs and governors and mayors – and most importantly they became mothers and fathers determined to fulfill the dreams of all who came before and those who would come after.

 Those dreams have yet to be totally fulfilled.
 They continue the battle, they continue to struggle and they struggle to make the dreams of that Greatest Generation come true.